-If you travel the world and mention Irish whiskey Jameson is always a firm favourite.
+Amongst dedicated Irish whiskey lovers, Jameson is always a firm favourite.
 Founded in Dublin over 200 years ago by John Jameson, the distillery's popularity exploded over the years, forcing them to move production to Midleton in Cork in 1975 to keep meeting the growing demand for their iconic dark drink.